binxio/wordpress-markdown-blog-loader/README.md

 - removing images from the markdown, will leave dangling images in Wordpress

 ## required Wordpress Plugins

 - [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/)
 - [REST API Meta Support](https://wordpress.org/plugins/rest-api-meta-support/)

+Furthermore, you have to enable the Rest API for the [Custom Field Group](https://www.advancedcustomfields.com/resources/wp-rest-api-integration/#enabling-the-rest-api-for-your-acf-fields) for the field `show_header_image`.

 ## configuration
 to configure the access credentials, you need to add your WordPress application password to the file `~/.wordpress.ini`